bolshchikov-public/protractor-best-practices/Practices.md

 ### Page Objects
 **Problem**: When your test have many locators that are repeated in different tests, a tiny change might cause a painfull process of fixing many tests.

 **Solution**: [Page Objects](http://martinfowler.com/bliki/PageObject.html) and Page Fragements introduce additional level of abstraction which describes the structure of your page.
-Object contains semantically siginificant structural parts parts like lists, as well as action that can be done on the page, e.g. filling the form, submitting, etc.
+Object contains semantically significant structural parts parts like lists, as well as action that can be done on the page, e.g. filling the form, submitting, etc.
 ```js
 // filters fragment
 function FiltersFragment() {